Glossary

 Workspace

 An independent entity in the emnify Portal associated with an organization.
-Workspaces can be managed individually or, if linked, centrally by the main organization while being billed and accessed separately.
+Workspaces can be managed individually or centrally (if linked) while billed and accessed separately.

 Workspace switcher

-The feature in the emnify Portal allowing Administrator user accounts to switch between workspaces.
+The feature in the emnify Portal that allows specific user roles to switch between Workspaces.